MardiGrass: The first MardiGrass – 1993

 In March 1993, the Nimbin police station had already been laid siege.
 Undercover police officers had been discovered buying cannabis in the area.
 This enraged a small portion of the townsfolk to such an extent that they chased the police officers back to the police station and pelted them with eggs.
 Concerned about bad publicity some of the townsfolk decided to come up with a more peaceful form of protest that ordinary people could comfortably join.
 Bob Hopkins was the man who came up with the idea of MardiGrass.

-On 1 May 1993, people gathered by the local creek for the rally.
-They also had a good time with their colourful bright clothing coloured with dye of food colouring.
-Bob, dressed as a nun led the people while blowing on a tuba.
-There was only a small group at the start (along with a giant joint made of a large sheet and other assorted household goods).
+On 1 May 1993, people gathered by the local creek for the rally, dressed in colourful bright clothing.
+Hopkins, dressed as a nun, led the people while blowing on a tuba.
+There was only a small group at the start, along with a giant joint made of a large sheet and other assorted household goods.

 The big joint acted as a giant magnet for the townsfolk.
 By the time they reached the police station they were, by most accounts, over a thousand strong.

-Shortly after, backup arrived, but not before the media who began to broadcast images of the event to the country and world.
-The cops found themselves in the unenviable situation of not being able to act against the townsfolk.
-They were unable to use aggressive force against them on camera, and as such watched on as the protesters marched forward.
+Shortly after, police backup arrived, but not before the media had begun to broadcast images of the event to the country and world.
+The police opted to watch on as the protesters marched forward.

-In the evening of this historic event, Bob Hopkins channelled the spirit of the Plantem for the first time and he and his friends, after adopting Winston Churchill's V for victory sign, vowed to hold MardiGrass annually until the war on cannabis was over.
+In the evening of this historic event, Hopkins and others, after adopting Winston Churchill's V for victory sign, vowed to hold MardiGrass annually until the war on cannabis was over.